 - Explain that everyone will be making their own Scout themed currency.

 - Everyone should take a piece of A4 paper, fold it in half twice, and unfold it so that they have a piece of paper with four sections.

 - Each team should chat about different things they could include in their design to represent Scouts, starting with important people.
-Everyone should make a list of important people they could include in the first section of their paper.
+They should make a list of important people they could include in the first section of their paper.

 - Everyone should fill the final section of their piece of paper with things that represent their favourite Scout memories or remind them of their Scouts friends.

-- Everyone should chat as a group and decide what they’ll include in their designs.
+- Teams should chat as a group and decide what they’ll include in their designs.
 They should think about the security features they’ll include so their money can’t be forged.
 What will stay the same across all of their notes?
 What will be different on each denomination?

 - Once everyone’s finished their designs, each group should present their freshly minted money to the rest of the group.

 - The person leading should make a note of some of the key features so they can check for forgeries in the next part of the activity.

 - Now explain that different countries have different money, with different names and different designs.
 The different moneys are called currencies.

 - The person leading the activity should explain that everyone will be using their new Scout currency to buy some marshmallows to toast.
 Explain that the marshmallows are sold in Scout Pounds so before they can buy any, they’ll need to exchange their new currency into Scout Pounds.
 However, if anyone called their currency Scout Pounds, you may need to think on your feet and come up with another name so it doesn’t get confusing.